The basics of the religious rules deliberated on at the Council of Jerusalem

 A couple of later passages by apostle Paul are shown below.
 They should be

-reconciled with the fact that most meats in Corinth were available at Gentiles'
+that most meats in Corinth were available at Gentiles'

 idol temples and not koshered of blood.